One of the first questions when learning Ash: where should you put side effects?

 Practical example: User registration with confirmation

-Let's look at a complete example that uses the lifecycle effectively:
+Here’s a complete example that uses the full lifecycle:

 defmodule MyApp.Accounts.User do